Homemade sandwich bread in an easy, no-fuss recipe! This recipe uses simple ingredients for a delicious bread you’ll make time and again.

 How to Freeze Sandwich Bread

 Store in an airtight, freezer-safe bag.
-Carefully, remove as much air as possible as you seal the bread.
-If you do not have a freezer-safe bag, wrap tightly in plastic wrap and then again foil.
+Carefully remove as much air as possible as you seal the bread.
+If you do not have a freezer-safe bag, wrap it tightly in plastic wrap and then again foil.
 Store in the freezer for up to 6 months.

 Here’s Bart’s Sandwich Bread Recipe.
 I hope you enjoy it as much as we do!

 - 1 2/3 cup milk, warmed to 100º F – 110º F

 - 6 tablespoons unsalted butter, softened to room temperature

 - 3 tablespoons granulated sugar

 - 4 – 4 3/4 cups all-purpose flour

 - Add yeast and one tablespoon of granulated sugar to warmed milk in a large glass or metal bowl.
 Allow to sit for about 3 minutes to proof (the yeast will begin to bubble and foam in the milk.
 If it does not, your yeast is not active and will not leaven the bread.)